Melodica: Use

 The melodica was first used as a serious musical instrument in the 1960s by composers such as Steve Reich, in his piece titled Melodica (1966).
 Brazilian multi-instrumentalist Hermeto Pascoal developed a technique consisting of singing while playing the melodica, resulting in a wide tonal and harmonic palette.
-Jamaican dub and reggae musician Augustus Pablo popularized it in the 1970s, and his son Addis Pablo continues his father's tradition as a melodica player within these genres.
+Jamaican dub and reggae musician Augustus Pablo popularized it in the 1970s, and his son Addis Pablo takes after him in the same genres.
 The American musician Jon Batiste was often seen playing a melodica on The Late Show with Stephen Colbert.
+Funk keyboardist Bernie Worrell played melodica on multiple recordings in Bootsy Collins's discography.
 The instrument is also associated with the Inti Raymi festival in Otavalo, Ecuador.

-Parliament-Funkadelic keyboardist Bernie Worrell is also credited for playing the melodica, which is prominently featured on William "Bootsy" Collins' 1978 classic funk ballad "I'd Rather Be With You".

 Types

 Melodicas are classified primarily by the range of the instrument.
 Melodicas with different ranges have slightly different shapes.